vottini/jsonbp/README.md

 root colored_coordinates[minLength=2]
 ```

-where the contents of "color.jbp" would then be:
+where the contents of file "color.jbp" would then be:

 ```
 enum color {